 - Each year we offer grants to schools and libraries in our service area to teach children about the natural world.
 Learn more about our Environmental Education Grant Program.

 Loon Echo serves the seven towns of Bridgton, Casco, Denmark, Naples, Harrison, Sebago, and Raymond, an area of 320 square miles located directly north of Sebago Lake.
 According to the 2010 census the collective towns had a year-round population of 22,857.
 Together, these towns have experienced substantial population growth in the last 20 years that has far outpaced Maine’s growth rate – by three to four times.
 Permanent land conservation in the region is currently at 4.2%.
 It is Loon Echo’s goal to accelerate the pace and quality of land conservation in order to edge closer to the state average of 17% which has increased in recent years due to major conservation efforts in the North Woods.
 Loon Echo’s land conservation efforts in the watershed benefit the seven service area towns, as well as 200,000 residents of the greater Portland area who rely on Sebago Lake as their sole public drinking water source.

 How to Support

-We rely on donation from individuals, foundations, and businesses to operate.
-Your support of Loon Echo land Trust helps protect land, ensure public access to land and outdoor recreation, and so much more.
-Find out more about how to donate to Loon Echo Land Trust.
+We rely on donations from individuals, foundations, and businesses to do what we do.
+Your support of Loon Echo Land Trust helps protect land, ensure public access to land and outdoor recreation, and so much more.
+Find out more about how to support Loon Echo Land Trust.